 Learn.
-Serve.
+Partner.
 Journey.
 Together.

-Crux, North Park’s discipleship cohort for first year students, provides a deep dive into all three of the University’s distinctives: Crux is deeply Christian, relationally intercultural, and intentionally city-centered in all that we do.
+Crux, North Park’s discipleship cohort for first-year students, provides a deep dive into all three of the University’s distinctives: Crux is deeply Christian, relationally intercultural, and intentionally city-centered in all that we do.
 Open to students from all majors and church backgrounds, Crux is a community of students who follow Jesus together throughout their first year at North Park.
 With curricular and co-curricular elements, Crux provides a holistic approach to transformation in Christ, equipping students for a lifelong journey of faith and formation.

 Discipleship Philosophy: Dynamism

 The word “dynamic” is derived from the New Testament Greek word, “dunamis.”
 Our discipleship is meant to be as dynamic as the lifestyle that Jesus came to establish.
 It is rooted not in doctrinal beliefs but in real relationships and our mutual pursuit of Jesus, who came not to bolster our beliefs or create a conformist culture, but rather, to transform all life.

 Because Jesus is about transformation, Crux emphasizes spiritual formation.
 Everything we do flows out of and back into the formation of our identity in Christ.
 Practically, this means the following opportunities to reflect on our formation:

 - Weekly spiritual formation groups led by Seminary students

 Students in each Crux Cohort take classes together, asking honest questions about the bible, the church, and the Kingdom of God, while reimagining what Christianity could look like.
 Teaching is collaborative and discussion-based, and classes provide interactive experiences throughout the city.
 Classes often fulfill general education requirements and may include: